Human beings, by their nature, are nurturers who get a dopamine boost every time they care for someone or something.

 For someone living by themselves at a university dorm or those who have moved away from family and friends for work, a couple of potted house plants can be an excellent company.

 Although a cat or a dog are said to be a person’s true companion, in today’s world, potted house plants have also managed to make a space for themselves on that list.

-Many people and writers go as far as to call the potted house plants the new pets of our times.
+Many people and writers go as far as to call potted house plants the new pets of our times.

-Although a potted house plant will not run around or jump on you for affection, they are still highly sensitive living beings that need dedicated care and attention.
+Although a potted house plant will not run around or jump on you for affection, they are still a highly sensitive living beings that need dedicated care and attention.

 The moment you stop being attentive to your potted house plant’s needs, signs of the plant’s distress will become evident in just a few days.
 Eventually, if this continues, the potted house plant will die.

 However, despite the high plant death rate, people around the globe are extremely enthusiastic about buying potted house plants and becoming house plant parents.

 Continue reading to learn how many potted house plants an average person has, why people love investing in potted house plants, and why some people aren’t able to take care of their house plants.

 Moreover, the article also ends with some additional bonus tips for readers planning on getting their first-ever potted house plant.

 How Many Potted House Plants Does the Average Person Have?